The Thursday Murder Club: Richard Osman

 Walking with Ghosts—A Memoir: Gabriel Byrne

-Published by Picador “How many times have I returned in my dreams to this hill.
+Published by Picador, 2020, 224 pages.
+“How many times have I returned in my dreams to this hill.
 It is always summer as I look out over the gold and green fields, ditches foaming with hawthorn and lilac, river glinting under the sun like a blade.
-When I was young, I found sanctuary here and the memory of …
+When I was young, I found sanctuary here and …

 Continue reading Walking with Ghosts—A Memoir: Gabriel Byrne